digitalbazaar/ezcap/README.md

 ## Background

-This library provides a client that browser and node.js applications can use to interact with HTTP servers protected by ZCAP-based authorization.
+This library provides a client that browser and node.js applications can use to interact with HTTP servers protected by zcap-based authorization.
 The library is configured with secure and sensible defaults to help developers get started quickly and ensure that their client code is production-ready.